Philosophy, Computing, and AI

 • Explain the difference between

 • It seems possible that the intelligence of a rational agent can be understood computationally and that the reasoning in which the agent engages can be understood as a form of computation.
 Explain how deliberation about whether a given end is achievable might be understood as a form of computation.
 Be sure to give a detailed example to illustrate your explanation.

 • Consider the following logic program

 a ← b. b ← c. c.

 In posing this query, the question is whether a is a logical consequence of the program.
 Set out the steps in the computation that begins when the query is put to the program.
-If you can, explain how the steps in this computation correspond to a proof in the propositional calculus.
+(These steps are the matching procedure described in the lectures.)
+If you can, explain how the steps in this computation correspond to a reductio ad absurdum proof in the propositional calculus.

 • In Prolog, load a logic program that consists in the fact that